 There are a number of reasons why the cost of your Car Insurance might go up when it comes to renewal time.
-We’ve answered some of your most-asked questions to help you insure with confidence and remove any nagging doubts you might have about renewing your Car Insurance.
+We’ve answered some of your most-asked questions to help you insure with confidence when renewing your Car Insurance.

 Your Car Insurance price is based on a series of ‘risk factors’, which can include anything from where you live, to how many miles you drive each year.
 If any of these risk factors have changed, your price might go up.
 External factors, such as fraud, can also have an impact.